microsoft/fast/packages/web-components/fast-foundation/src/anchored-region/anchored-region.spec.md

 - horizontal-default-position - Can be 'start', 'end', 'left', 'right' or 'unset'.
 Default is 'unset'
 - horizontal-inset - Boolean that indicates whether the region should overlap the anchor on the horizontal axis.
 Default is false which places the region adjacent to the anchor element.
 - horizontal-threshold - Numeric value that defines how small in pixels the region must be to the edge of the viewport to switch to the opposite side of the anchor.
 The component favors the default position until this value is crossed.
 When there is not enough space on either side or the value is unset the side with the most space is chosen.
-- horizontal-scaling-enabled - The region is sized from code to match available space, in other scenarios the region gets sized via content size.
+- horizontal-scaling - Can be "anchor", "availablespace" or "content".
+Default is "content"

 - vertical-positioning-mode - Can be 'uncontrolled', 'locktodefault' or 'dynamic'.
 Default is 'uncontrolled'.
 - vertical-default-position - Can be 'top', 'bottom' or 'unset'.
 Default is unset.
 - vertical-inset - Boolean that indicates whether the region should overlap the anchor on the vertical axis.
 Default is false which places the region adjacent to the anchor element.
 - vertical-threshold - Numeric value that defines how small the region must be to the edge of the viewport to switch to the opposite side of the anchor.
 The component favors the default position until this value is crossed.
 When there is not enough space on either side or the value is unset the side with the most space is chosen.
-- vertical-scaling-enabled - The region is sized from code to match available space, in other scenarios the region gets sized via content size.
+- vertical-scaling - Can be "anchor", "availablespace" or "content".
+Default is "content"

 - horizontal-position - read only, the current horizontal position of the component.
 Possible values are 'left', 'right' or 'unset'.
 - vertical-position - read only, the current vertical position of the component.
 Possible values are 'top', 'bottom' or 'unset'.